-The demand for textiles for signage is growing and HP Latex Technology presents a practical solution for leveraging textile signage opportunities, in particular:
+The demand for textiles used in signage is growing.
+HP Latex Technology presents a practical solution and opportunity to leverage the advantages of textile use in signage, in particular:

-- Textiles provide soft touch finishes, great color vibrancy, and are considered to be more premium than vinyl or paper.
-Due to this fact, the end customer perceives a higher value.
+• Textiles provide a soft touch finish, great color vibrancy, and are considered to be a premium product compared to vinyl or paper.
+End customers perceive textile signs as being ‘high value’.

-- Textiles are lighter, wrinkle-free, etc., they are easier to transport, mount and store, making the whole process cheaper due to the fact that the shipment and the storage costs are reduced.
+• Textiles are lighter in weight and wrinkle-free.
+They are easier to transport, mount and store, making the whole process more affordable through lower shipping and the storage costs.

-- The environmental regulations are changing and impacting PVC-based substrates and traditional textiles.
-Media vendors are moving toward non-PVC based materials and the traditional market is moving toward digital printing.
+• Environmental regulations are changing and impacting PVC-based substrates and traditional textiles.
+Media vendors are

 HP Latex Technology is ideal for printing on fabrics used for interior decoration, primarily for indoor applications.
 With HP Latex Technology, there's no need to invest in a dedicated solution for printing on textiles—you can print on both polyester and natural fibers, such as cotton, on a unique device.
 This document provides tips and tricks for getting the best results from HP Latex printers when printing on textiles.